Advertisement

 1 / 7

-It's no secret that rheumatoid arthritis (RA) affects your joints, making pain a regular part of everyday life.
-But the autoimmune disease doesn't stop there; it's estimated that 40 percent of people with RA have additional problems with their heart, lungs, eyes, skin and more, thanks largely to inflammation.
-Sometimes, the issues aren't even caused by RA itself, but by the drugs used to treat the condition.
+If you’re familiar with rheumatoid arthritis (RA), it's no secret that it affects your joints, making pain a regular part of everyday life.
+But the autoimmune disease doesn't stop there.
+Many people with RA have additional problems with their heart, lungs, eyes, skin, and more, thanks largely to inflammation.
+Sometimes, the issues aren't caused by RA itself, but by the drugs used to treat the condition.

-Here are some of the most common complications reported by people with RA, and what you can do to help stave them off.
-(Here's a hint: Stop smoking now.)
+Here are some of the most common complications reported by people with RA, and what you can do to help lower your risk.

 2 / 7